intarchboard/program-rfced-future/draft-iab-rfcefdp-rfced-model.md

 *  The selection committee selects the vendor, subject to the successful negotiation of a contract approved by the IETF LLC.
-In the event that a contract cannot be reached, the matter shall be referred to the selection committee for further action.
+In the event that a contract cannot be signed, the matter shall be referred to the selection committee for further action.

 ### Budget